-The Vikalp Sangams are not intended to be academic conferences, but rather a more free-flowing meeting of minds and hearts.
-There are a series of small group sessions focused on individual themes, to enable in-depth exchange and learning, and at least half of the time is devoted to learning across themes and movements.
-Opportunities to showcase the initiatives are provided, through exhibitions, films/A-Vs, theatre and other arts, and other media.
-Spontaneous joint activities like art and theatre are also attempted.
-If easily accessible, trips to one or more alternative initiatives are included.
+The Vikalp Sangams are not intended to be academic conferences, but rather a more free-flowing meeting of minds and hearts and hands and feet.
+Over 3-4 days, there could be small group or plenary sessions focused on individual themes, to enable in-depth exchange and learning, with substantial time devoted to learning across themes and movements.
+Opportunities to showcase the initiatives include exhibitions, films/A-Vs, theatre and other arts / media.
+Spontaneous joint activities like art and theatre, or learning some craft, are also attempted.
+If easily accessible, trips to one or more alternative initiatives in the area are included.
 The Sangams are a combination of fun, learning & unlearning, and bonding.